-With SVC, customers can get instant information and real-time access to their freight’s so as to remove unnecessary concerns.
-Supply Chain Visibility and Compliance have become very important in logistics with new or updated federal or state regulations concerning the transport of goods, the carriers and drivers who are delivering them being executed regularly.
+With SVC, customers can get instant information and real-time access to their freight’s to remove unnecessary concerns.
+Supply Chain Visibility and Compliance have become very important in logistics with new or updated federal or state regulations concerning the transport of goods, the carriers and drivers who are delivering them being regularly executed.

 Emphasis on hiring the right people